-My “spider web” shawl has been a popular for sale item for me for a very long time.
+My “spider web” shawl has been a popular production for sale item for me for a very long time.
 From time to time the line was joined by chenille and felted ones with variations in shape

-The original idea had been to create a ruffled edging with color patterning using the slip setting, automating needle selection, pattern, and shaping.
-Brother has Imo created the worst single bed color changer on the market.
+The original idea had been to create a ruffled edging with color patterning using the slip setting, automating needle selection, pattern, and shape.
+Brother has imo created the worst single bed color changer on the market.
 It is the only one I know of where the yarn does not leave the changer and in turn travel with the knit carriage sinker plate.
 The chenille yarns simply did not clear it properly for me, sticking together, and looping far too easily (though smooth yarns had no issues).
 So then my 910 got set up, and I thought to try knitting with 2 carriages.
 For the pattern I wanted to create even this involved issues with carrying yarn up the design stripes, and after trying slip and FI patterning I gave up and went for the KISS principle, returning to single color shaping using holding to create the ruffled edging.

 Some of the steps I would do differently or add in future pieces:

 2. shape both large triangles with decreases, requiring one to be started on waste yarn (yellow line) and rehung prior to section knit in holding.
-Red arrows indicate direction of knitting for each piece
+Red arrows indicate the direction of knitting for each piece

-3. yarn markers every X # of rows along outer edge of shawl or on inner ruffle edge if it is knit separately, may be helpful both for seam as you knit, or later for joining the ruffle by hand
+3. yarn markers every X # of rows along the outer edge of shawl or on inner ruffle edge if it is knit separately, may be helpful both for seam as you knit, or later for joining the ruffle by hand

-4. if color changer is required, try to use the double color changer, with knitting weighted as for rib (this is a very viable option for frequent color changes on bulky machine).
+4. if the color changer is required, try to use the double color changer, with knitting weighted as for rib (this is a very viable option for frequent color changes on the bulky machine).
 Drawback here is the pattern is no longer immediately visible, so any errors or dropped stitches may be missed in time for immediate repair.